Itera/ktor-workshop/README.md

 If you run the test - you get a 404 not found - why?

-It's because we have not configured the test application.
+It's because we have not configured any routing (or anything else) in the test application.

 Add the following to the testApplication block just above `val response`